For decades, the premise of diets has revolved around what you eat, but in recent years, it’s all about when.

 Like intermittent fasting, the circadian rhythm diet advocates time-restricted eating of your daily calories within an eight to 10 hour block when the sun is up, leaving a 14-hour fast between your last meal of the day and the first meal of the next day.

 For this diet, experts have suggested swapping your dinner for breakfast.
-Instead of bagels or processed cereal, eggs and avocado with toast or a portion of salmon with pasta will help keep you more satisfied and less hangry thoughout the day, especially after the long overnight fast.
+Instead of bagels or processed cereal as is the norm with breakfast foods, eggs and avocado with toast or a portion of salmon with pasta will help keep you more satisfied and less hangry thoughout the day, especially after the long overnight fast.

 Lunch should be less heavy but with a good proportion of protein, fat, and healthy carbohydrates, while dinner should be the smallest meal of the day, especially as your body’s insulin sensitivity decreases before bed.
 Ideally, you should consume bout 75 percent of your nutrition before 3pm.

-No one likes being hungry and that’s why diets like these are hard to stick with.
-The team kindly suggested I gave this diet a go earlier this week and so quite begrudgingly, I sacrificed my happiness for the sake of an honest report and lasted all but two days.
+No one likes being hungry and that’s why diets like these are hard to stick to.
+Quite begrudgingly, on behalf of the Lifestyle Asia team we sacrificed our happiness for the sake of an honest report, and followed the diet plan for two days.
 If you’re someone who’s used to small meals and lives for snacking in between, this diet will be a difficult one to get used to.

-Interestingly, the circadian rhythm works for exercising too; working out outside in the early morning can be a big mood booster, especially since that’s when your cortisol levels begin to rise before peaking.
-To fight the midday slum, a quick visit to the gym brings oxygen back into the body after hours spent hunched over the desk while rushing deadlines.
-An evening sweat session, on the hand, is associated with lower stress levels, better endurance and improved anaerobic performance, like sprinting and resistance training.
+Interestingly, the circadian rhythm applies for exercising too, with different benefits depending on when you work out.
+Exercising outside in the early morning can be a big mood booster, especially since that’s when your cortisol levels begin to rise before peaking midday.
+To fight the dreaded midday slum, a quick visit to the gym also brings oxygen back into the body after hours spent hunched over the desk while rushing deadlines.
+An evening sweat session, on the other hand, is associated with lower stress levels, better endurance and improved anaerobic performance, like for sprinting and resistance training.

 Unlike many diets, the circadian rhythm diet isn’t about skipping meals or cutting calories.
 It’s about listening to what your body needs and not what your mind wants, and not eating during the time when you don’t need fuel can make a whole lot of difference to how your body takes on the day, whether the sun is up or not.